mwojnars/hypertag/docs/index.md

 Remember that all Python built-ins are available in Hypertag, that is why `str`, `list`, `sorted` etc. are accessible without an explicit import.
 --->

-As an addition to the pipeline syntax, Hypertag provides seamless integration of Django's several dozens of well-known [template filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#built-in-filter-reference).
+Hypertag seamlessly integrates all of Django's [template filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#built-in-filter-reference).
 They can be imported from `hypertag.django.filters` and either called as regular functions or used inside pipelines.
+Extra filters from [django.contrib.humanize](https://docs.djangoproject.com/en/3.1/ref/contrib/humanize/)
+(the "human touch" to data) are also available.
 Django must be installed on the system.

     from hypertag.django.filters import $slugify, $upper
     from hypertag.django.filters import $truncatechars, $floatformat
+    from hypertag.django.filters import $apnumber, $ordinal

     | { 'Hypertag rocks' : slugify : upper }
     | { 'Hypertag rocks' : truncatechars(6) }
     | { '123.45' : floatformat(4) }

+    # from django.contrib.humanize:
+    | "5" spelled out is "{ 5:apnumber }"
+    | example ordinals {1:ordinal}, {2:ordinal}, {5:ordinal}

 output:

     HYPERTAG-ROCKS
     Hyper…
     123.4500

-Django's extra filters from [django.contrib.humanize](https://docs.djangoproject.com/en/3.1/ref/contrib/humanize/) (the "human touch" to data) are also available:

-    from hypertag.django.filters import $apnumber, $ordinal
-    | "5" spelled out is "{ 5:apnumber }"
-    | example ordinals {1:ordinal}, {2:ordinal}, {5:ordinal}

-output:

     "5" spelled out is "five"
     example ordinals 1st, 2nd, 5th